-Under the 401(k) Savings feature, you can contribute between 1% and 75% of your eligible pay to the Plan on a before-tax basis, up to Internal Revenue Service (IRS) limits.
+Under the 401(k) Savings feature, you can contribute between 1% and 75% of your eligible pay to the Plan as Pre-Tax elective deferrals and/or Roth elective deferrals, but your total elective deferrals (Pre-Tax and Roth combined) cannot exceed Internal Revenue Service (IRS) limits.
 You must contribute in whole percentages, in 1% increments (2%, 3% and so on).
-Your contributions are deducted automatically from your paycheck each pay period and change automatically when your pay changes.
-All contributions will be deposited in your account under the Plan.
+Your contributions are deducted automatically from your paycheck each pay period and change For Plan purposes, your 'eligible pay" generally includes the following: